rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 This API is to create an Account Receivable Number (AR Number) to the Company Profile created previously.
 This is required later if you want to check out the Opera Folio Window to City Ledger (Direct Billing).

 1. Account Receivable account types (AR Types) enable you to categorize AR accounts.
 The account type selected in each AR Account is used for filtering in both the application and also on reports, such as when generating an AR aging report subtotaled by account type.
 Account types also determine the stationery templates to use when generating statements and reminder letters for each AR account.
 Fetch AR types which is required to create Company AR account and set environment variable `CompanyArAccountType`
 2. Fetching of the AR Account Number sequence for creating Company AR Account in next API.
 The AR Account format is determined from the OPERA Control `Account_Picture` under the module `Accounts_ Recievable`.
-For example `A` respresents Alphabet and `X ` respresents number.
+For example `A` respresents Alphabet and `X ` represents number.
 For example your OPERA Control is `AAAAXX` and your value would be like `ABCD12`
 3. Create Company AR Account.
-Make sure `accountNo`tag within the payload is updated to respective code of your choice respectiing the OPERA control value from previous step
+Make sure `accountNo`tag within the payload is updated to respective code of your choice respecting the OPERA control value from previous step
 4. Copy `accountNo` from 4a and insert into query parameter.
 Use getProfile API to check all of the above values are responded correctly.
 Copy `accountNo` into `CompanyAccountNo` and `accountId` into `CompanyAccountId`.

 ## 5-Create Travel Agent Profile